 What’s even more magical is that most varieties of winter squash contain almost twice the calories per serving of spaghetti squash, which has only 42 calories per cup.
 It’s also very low in fat, with less than 0.5 grams of fat per cup.
 Spaghetti squash contains about 92 percent water by weight, which may account for its lack of calories.
 These qualities make spaghetti squash a good choice for weight-loss or weight-management plans.
 It will fill you up without adding a lot of calories or fat to your daily total.

 You may have heard spaghetti squash is a great substitute for pasta but you haven’t ventured out to give one a try.
 They are super simple to cook; however like most squash they can be a bear to cut into!
 Just about any way you can think of to apply heat can be used to cook spaghetti squash.
 The big question is: to cut or not to cut before cooking?
 Well, I have tried both and see very little difference in the finished product.

-To cook the spaghetti squash whole, just pierce the squash a few times with a sharp knife and bake for about an hour at 375 degrees.
-Once done slice in half and be sure to scrape out the seeds like you would clean any other squash.
+To cook the spaghetti squash whole, just pierce the squash a few times with a sharp knife and bake for about an hour at 375°F. Once done slice in half and be sure to scrape out the seeds like you would clean any other squash.
 Then comes the surprise, scrape your fork across the outer flesh and you will have spaghetti like strands.
-Very cool!!
+Very cool!

 To cook cut spaghetti squash, just cut in half and scrape out the seeds.
-You can drizzle with Olive oil and sprinkle with salt and pepper if you like.
-Bake for about 40 minutes at 375 degrees rind side up.
+You can drizzle with olive oil and sprinkle with salt and pepper if you like.
+Bake for about 40 minutes at 375°F rind side up.
 Your choice, either way you choose the finished product will work great in these surprising recipes!